Nuclear Methanol and Gasoline.

 CO2 from

-more than from point sources, but in practice it has taken about
+as from point sources, but in practice it has taken over 15

 even after separating the enormous amount of H2O vapor